mroi/mount-diskimage/README.md

 Auto-Mount Disk Images
 ======================

-OS X disk images are helpful if you want to create a sub-file system with different case sensitivity or crypto options, or if you want to store large files in a Time-Machine-friendly way.
+MacOS disk images are helpful if you want to create a sub-file system with different case sensitivity or crypto options, or if you want to store large files in a Time-Machine-friendly way.
 I use a disk image to store my VMware files, because they are huge and receive relatively small changes when the VM runs.
 When wrapped in a sparse bundle